AsherSpurr/spilled/README.md

 ## Installation Instructions:
 - Visit the deployed [link](https://spilled-cmsy1ss06-corys-projects-8e9f64e4.vercel.app/)
-- OR run the following on command line to clone the repo and run the app locally:
+- OR run the following on the command line to clone the repo and run the app locally:
     ```
     git clone git@github.com:corysanders3/spilled.git
     cd spilled